google-gemini/gemma-cookbook/Demos/Gemma-on-Cloudrun/README.md

 #### Using the API Key in Requests
 You will need to include this `YOUR_API_KEY` in every request to your Cloud Run service, as shown in the [Interacting with the Service](#interacting-with-the-cloud-run-service) section.

+### Using IAM Authentication (recommended)
+For production, you should configure your Cloud Run service to use IAM Authentication.
+You can enable this by re-deploying your Cloud Run service with the `--no-allow-unauthenticated` flag.
+Note that this will require changes to your application code, to ensure incoming requests pass the appropriate identity token.
+To learn more about IAM authentication and Cloud Run, refer to [Authenticating service-to-service](https://cloud.google.com/run/docs/authenticating/service-to-service#use_the_authentication_libraries).

 ## Interacting with the Cloud Run Service
 Once your Cloud Run service is deployed, you can interact with it using curl, Google's GenAI SDK, or OpenAI's SDK.